 Setting work which is well sequenced and matches the planned curriculum, so that knowledge and skills are built up incrementally, with clarity about learning objectives and tasks to be completed.
 Open-ended projects or internet research is kept to a minimum.

-Teachers are expected to provide work for their class by [give details of expectations e.g live lessons, or recorded lessons]
+Teachers are expected to provide work for their class by class dojo, live streaming, recorded streaming, workbooks including white Rose Maths, Daily recordings of reading books being read by class staff, Accelerated Reader, Spelling Shed, RWINC, online videos

+All work uploaded to class dojo will be responded to by a member of staff.

 If unable to work for any reason during this time, for example due to sickness or caring for a dependent, teachers should report this using the normal absence procedure.

 Self –isolation periods.
 Staff are required to minimise the period of self-isolation required by actively engaging with NHS testing as soon as possible.
 Staff should return to work either a) when negative test results confirm there is no risk of infection b) when the required period of self-isolation is completed.
 During these periods the member of staff must not come into school for any reason and is expected to follow the Government requirements for self-isolation.

+Teachers are expected to make appropriate adaptations for SEND or focus groups as would take place in the classroom.

 Providing feedback on work: